 For example, a production location or factory has different internet access requirements than a local sales office.
 The extra deepening we made consisted of the following question: “Where is more bandwidth for less money desired and where is it essential to guarantee a minimum bandwidth with a high degree of certainty?”
 The simple conclusion of this practical example is that you should always look at the use at different locations.
 Not everyone needs 5G and every application has its own network performance requirements.

-The first step of continuous improvement in this case was an extensive inventory of current and future applications and their use at the different types of sites.
+The first step of continuous improvement, in this case, was an extensive inventory of current and future applications and their use at the different types of sites.
 Of course, the associated costs were also mapped out.
-Not simple by the way and a lot of work, but with that we realize satisfied users.
+Not simple, by the way, and it is a lot of work, but with this approach, we get satisfied users.

 XLA or SLA?